 Can you reheat in an air fryer?

 In general, yes you can heat leftovers of just about any kind in this handy hot air machine.
-These tips here will help but if you want to reheat chicken in air fryer we have instructions for that too!
+These tips here will help but if you want to reheat chicken in air fryer or reheat chicken wings in air fryer we have instructions for those too!

 From chicken thighs, to fried chicken and frozen foods like frozen mozzarella sticks and more.
 You have GOT to try this and let us know how it changes things for your family.
 NO more throwing away food the next day anymore.